-Although the County does not receive Housing Opportunities for Persons with AIDS (HOPWA) funds directly from HUD, it operates a HOPWA funded program with funds awarded to the Baltimore Metropolitan Statistical Area.
+Although the County does not receive Housing Opportunities for Persons with AIDS (HOPWA) funds directly from HUD, it operates a HOPWA-funded program with funds awarded to the

+Baltimore Metropolitan Statistical Area.
 Funds are allocated by Baltimore City to each jurisdiction, including Anne Arundel County, based on the number of individuals living with HIV/AIDS.

 ACDS staff meets with service providers for individuals with HIV/AIDS to identify and discuss the needs and priorities of this population.
 Members of this group include the Housing Commission, the County Department of Health, and nonprofit housing and service providers.
-These ongoing discussions help to direct the use of HOPWA funds within the County to ensure the needs of this population are met.
+These ongoing discussions help to direct the use of HOPWA funds within the County to ensure this population's needs are met.

 The County makes the public aware of the availability of these funds through its normal public participation process.
-At the first of two annual public hearings held each fall by ACDS, on behalf of the County, the public is asked to comment on the needs of low- and moderate-income County residents with HIV/AIDS.
+The public is asked to comment on the needs of low- and moderate-income County residents with HIV/AIDS at an annual hearing held by ACDS on behalf of the County in the fall of each year.
 At the hearing, staff describe the amount of HOPWA funds expected to be available, solicit proposals for the use of these funds, and explain the criteria for project selection.
 Any organization or developer wishing to provide housing and services for persons with HIV/AIDS is encouraged to submit a proposal for consideration.
-Based on local goals established in the Consolidated Plan and because of the quarterly meetings, ACDS staff recommends specific projects for funding to the ACDS Board of Directors at the second public hearing.
+Based on local goals established in the Consolidated Plan and in consultation with stakeholders and organizations in the administration of community programs, ACDS staff recommends specific projects for funding to the ACDS Board of Directors at the second annual public hearing.
 With the support of the ACDS Board of Directors, these recommendations are submitted to the County Executive.
 Once approved by the County Executive, these recommendations become part of the County budget process and awards are made official when the budget is passed by the County Council each June.

-During Local Fiscal Year 2024, an estimated \$519,421 in HOPWA funds will be provided to the Housing Commission of Anne Arundel County to operate the Rental Assistance Program.
-The program provides tenant based rental assistance and supportive services to households affected by HIV/AIDS.
-It is anticipated that 40 low- and moderate-income households will receive HOPWA tenant based rental assistance through this program.
+During Local Fiscal Year 2024, an estimated \$539,228 in HOPWA funds will be provided to the Housing Commission of Anne Arundel County to operate the HOPWA Rental Assistance Program.
+The program provides tenant-based rental assistance and supportive services to households affected by HIV/AIDS.
+It is anticipated that 40 low- and moderate-income households will receive HOPWA tenant-based rental assistance through this program.